atom-robotics-lab/holistic-traffic-management-system-/README.md

   - Python
   - Arduino IDE

-  Furthermore we have used multiple sensors to detect the conditions of the cold storage like:
+  Furthermore we have used:
-  - Temperature(DHT11)
-  - Humidity(DHT11)
+  - RFID Sensor
-  - Harmful Gases(MQ135)
+  - Servo
-  - Luminosity(LDR)
+  - IR sensor
-  - GPS Module
+  - LCD

-  We even used GSM  Module to use mobile network to transmit the data extracted by the sensors and upload it to grafana.
+  We even used Open cv for better detection of traffic.

 ## Requirements